Morozzzko/Morozzzko.github.io/_drafts/being-conscious-about-data-modelling-pt1.md

 1. After a customer receives their order, we send them an email asking to rate the baked goods on a scale from 1 to 5.
 2. We calculate the baker's rating: we take the last 20 orders and calculate a weighted mean.
 Most recent orders matter most.
-3. If the rating falls below a certain threshold, the baker enters the “danger zone” .
+3. If the rating falls below a certain threshold, the baker enters the "danger zone" .
-4. If the bakers enter the “danger zone” and don't improve their performance within the next three reviews, we stop working with them.
+4. If the bakers enter the "danger zone" and don't improve their performance within the next three reviews, we stop working with them.
 5. If the baker has a perfect rating, we'll give them 5% bonus with each rated order.

 This logic might be enough to get you started, but let's add a little more context.
 I'll start with the high-level concept and the core collaborators: